The indispensable items I pack for every trip

 Tote, Crossbody Bag or Backpack for Daily Essentials

 The right bag for the trip makes all of the difference.
 Think about what you will want with you as you tour each and plan accordingly.
 I always carry my water bottle, unless I’m heading out for the evening when I’ll mostly be in a restaurant.
-I love crossbody bags such as the one pictured here.
-But if you have a lot to carry you might want to consider a backpack.
-I have two, pictured below.
-One is a small adventure daypack the other is more stylish and ideal for my travel days and for wearing when I know I will be doing a lot of walking and want to bring my DSLR camera.
+I love crossbody bags.
+My favorite small one is by Lo & Sons.
+In Europe I use it along with a tote bag.
+If I know I will be doing a lot of walking and want to bring my DSLR camera, I bring a backpack.

 Perhaps even more important than the right bag are the right walking shoes.
 If our feet aren’t happy, we aren’t happy.